Money Plane: Plot

-Isabella breaks off to secure the money in the plane's vault, getting into a fight with a guard whom she kills before he can blow her cover.
-Jack calls Harry while in-air, who reveals that the painting Jack's crew failed to steal was already owned by Darius and that they are being set up to fail.
-In too deep to back out, Jack and the crew elect to keep going with the heist while asking Harry to work on a "fail-safe" measure on the ground.
+In the plane's vault, Isabella breaks off to secure the hard cash that they need to steal, getting into a fight with a guard, whom she kills before he can blow her cover.
+Meanwhile, Jack calls Harry while in-air, who reveals that The Disturbing Duckling was already owned by The Rumble and that they are being set up to fail.
+In too deep to back out, the crew elects to keep going with the heist while asking Harry to work on a "fail-safe" measure on the ground.

 Trey and Isabella work on securing the server room where the cryptocurrency is stored, and Iggy establishes a secure link between him and the plane to start transferring the cryptocurrency.
-However, the team on the plane are attacked by two of the Money Plane's guests who caught wind of their actions, and Iggy is ambushed by assassins who are implied to be on Grouch's payroll.
+However, the team on the plane are attacked by two of the Money Plane's guests, who caught wind of their actions, and Iggy is ambushed by assassins who are implied to be on The Rumble's payroll.
 Trey and Isabella manage to fight off and kill their attackers, while Iggy is saved by a handgun-toting drone piloted by Harry.
-However, the servers have been damaged during the fight, forcing them to download the cryptocurrency onto a USB drive, which if used, would alert the Money Plane to the breach.
+However, the servers have been damaged during the fight, forcing them to download the cryptocurrency onto a USB drive, which, if used, would alert the Money Plane.

-Harry guns down a team of assassins sent to Jack's home, while the team in the plane decide to not keep any of the money and instead donate it to charitable causes around the world, with special focus on those affected by guests of the Money Plane.
-Jack makes one final call to Darius, who is angered by the team's betrayal, but is stunned when Jack reveals he has played a clip of Darius stating his identity and his intentions to rob the Money Plane over the plane's radio, sealing his fate.
-The team escapes the plane via an emergency exit door while letting the cash money fall out of it, while the Money Plane has assassins sent to Darius' house to kill him.
+A team of assassins is sent to Jack's home to kill his family, but Harry, revealed to be present, guns them down.
+Meanwhile, the team decides to not keep any of the money and instead donate it to charitable causes around the world, with special focus on those affected by guests of the Money Plane.
+Jack makes one final call to The Rumble, who is angered by the team's betrayal, but is stunned when Jack reveals he has played a clip of The Rumble stating his identity and his intentions to rob the Money Plane over the plane's radio, sealing his fate.
+The team escapes the plane via an emergency exit door while letting the hard cash fall out of it.
+Meanwhile, the Money Plane has assassins sent to The Rumble’s house to kill him.

-Three months after the Money Plane heist, two warehouse workers in Istanbul open a painting shipping case only to find out that the artwork inside has been stolen and replaced.
-Back home, it is revealed that Jack and his crew have stolen The Disturbing Duckling and that the price has been driven up to 60 million dollars, which Jack has split up five ways between him, his crew and Harry, ensuring that they all have enough money to retire.
+Three months after the heist, two warehouse workers in Istanbul open a painting shipping case only to find out that the artwork inside has been stolen and replaced.
+Back home, it is revealed that Jack and his crew have stolen The Disturbing Duckling and that the price has been driven up to 60 million dollars, which Jack has split up five ways between him, his crew, and Harry, ensuring that they all have enough money to retire.